khalido/blog/posts/setup-crostini-chromebook.md

 I'm using [Tilix](https://gnunn1.github.io/tilix-web/), install by

-`sudo apt -t stretch-backports install tilix`
+`sudo apt install tilix`

+though as of ChromeOS 77 the built in terminal is pretty good, so no need for this.

 ### fix window shortcuts